 \subsection{Nonlinear feedback systems and their linear approximations}

-Now we turn towards the nonlinear systems based on the hyperbolic tangent [Eq.~\eqref{eq:tanh_fb_force}] and Gaussian feedback forces [Eq.~\eqref{eq:Gaussian_fb_force}] that reduce to attractive/repulsive harmonic feedback systems in certain limits as discussed in Sec.~\ref{sec:linear_results_analytical}.
-Our goal here is to investigate, whether oscillatory behavior persists in nonlinear systems and under what conditions deviations from linear behavior are observed in the $\omega^2$PSD.
+Now we turn towards the nonlinear systems based on the hyperbolic tangent [Eq.~\eqref{eq:tanh_fb_force}] and Gaussian feedback forces [Eq.~\eqref{eq:Gaussian_fb_force}] that reduce to attractive/repulsive harmonic feedback systems (discussed in Sec.~\ref{sec:linear_results_analytical}) in certain limits.
+Our goal here is to investigate whether the oscillatory behavior persists in nonlinear systems and under what conditions deviations from linear behavior are observed in $\omega^2$PSD.
 Numerical data for $\omega^2\mathrm{PSD}$ are presented in Fig.~\ref{fig:nonlinear_numerical}.
 Solid lines represent analytical results obtained for the different limits discussed in Sec.~\ref{sec:nonlinear_analytical} and Appendix~\ref{sec:gaussian_linearized_const_vel}.

 First, we consider the hyperbolic tangent feedback force~\eqref{eq:tanh_fb_force}.
 Figure~\ref{fig:nonlinear_numerical}a and b present numerical data of the PSD and the corresponding analytical approximations based on the attractive harmonic feedback system [Eq.~\eqref{eq:linear_general} with $k_a = k_b > 0$], for different $\tau$ and $A$ respectively.
 For both cases, we observe good agreement between numerical data and the analytical prediction for larger $\omega$ (i.e., $\omega\tau_\mathrm{B}\gtrsim 10$ in Fig.~\ref{fig:nonlinear_numerical}), especially with respect to the oscillations.
 For small $\omega$, we observe noticeable deviations from the analytical linear prediction.
-These deviations grow, as $\tau$ is increased or $A$ is decreased.
+These deviations grow as $\tau$ is increased or $A$ is decreased.
 This is because we are approaching the limit where the linear approximation becomes invalid.
-Similar to linear systems (Fig.~\ref{fig:PSD_analytical_var_tau}), for this nonlinear system the delay time determines the oscillation period as well as the location of the minima and maxima.
+Similar to linear systems (Fig.~\ref{fig:PSD_analytical_var_tau}), we find for this nonlinear system that the delay time determines the oscillation period, as well as the location of the minima and maxima.